HRD Ministry assessing whether or not to conduct pending class 12 CBSE exams

 This year, a total of 23,844 students from foreign students were appearing for class 10 exams while 16,103 students had registered for class 12 exams.

 "There are several CBSE schools located in 25 countries.
-Each of these countries are also under lockdown and have decided to close down the schools for various and differential lengths of time.
+Each of these countries is also under lockdown and have decided to close down the schools for various and differential lengths of time.
 Under such circumstances, it is felt that the board will not be in a position to hold differential set of exams for each of these countries.
 Also, in the present situation, it will be difficult to bring the answer books to India for evaluation purposes," the board had said in a statement last month.

 "Therefore, the Board has decided to not hold any more exams for the students of class 10 and 12 schools located outside India.
 The system of marking or assessment for the purpose of declaring results will be worked out by the board shortly and informed to these schools," it had added.